There are many incredible hikes in Tenerife, that it would be a real pity to miss out on them while on the island.

 Arona to Ifonche

-One of the most popular hikes in Tenerife is the one from Arona to Ifonche.
-It is a 9 km hike that goes along a well marked trail, and starts 1 km north of Arona, following an old goat herder track all the way to Ifonche.
+One of the most popular hikes in Tenerife, it goes along a well marked trail, and starts 1 km north of Arona, following an old goat herder track all the way to Ifonche.
 The way back is via Barranco del Rey gorge.
 It is the first leg of the longer walk to Adeje, Taucho and Vilaflor.

 Las Lajas to Ifonche

-One of the easiest excursions in Tenerife is the one that starts in Las Lajas, the barbecue area of Parque Natural de la Corona Forestal, at about 10 km from Vilaflor.
-The first part of the trail is quite easy, on a good dirt track where you will cross paths with many mountain bikers in the winter months.
-You will be crossing the Pasaije Natural Protegido (Protected Natural Space) of Ifonche, as well go by the resorts of Los Cristianos and Playa de las Americas.
+One of the easiest trails in Tenerife, it starts in Las Lajas, the barbecue area of Parque Natural de la Corona Forestal, at about 10 km from Vilaflor.
+The first part of the hike is quite easy, on a good dirt track where you will cross paths with many mountain bikers in the winter months.
+You will be crossing the Pasaije Natural Protegido (Protected Natural Space) of Ifonche, and pass by the resorts of Los Cristianos and Playa de las Americas.

 After walking for about 2 hours, the view is obscured by the Alto de Chimoche, which reaches 1500 meters of elevation.

 It takes around 4 hours to walk the roughly 12 km.